SystemsApproach/tcpcc/avoidance.rst

 of data we send per RTT should double the rate.

-New measurements of ``Rate`` and ``CongestionWindow`` can either fall close to the boundary line (blue diamond in the figure) or below (red diamond in the figure).
+New measurements of ``Rate`` and ``CongestionWindow`` can either fall close to the boundary line (black diamond in the figure) or below (blue diamond in the figure).
 A measurement above the line causes NV to automatically update the line by increasing its slope so the measurement will fall on the new line.
 If the new measurement is close to the line, then NV